-333) General Demographic and Household Change The respondent is very concerned that the Scottish Borders Strategic Local Development Plan - MIR does not take the ageing demographic profile of the area into considerationprovision of owner occupied retirement living housing for the elderly will widen the housing choices for older persons within the Scottish Borderssuggested that a policy be introduced that positively supports the delivery of specialised accommodation for older people including sheltered housing.
-Appropriate wording might be: "Development proposals for accommodation designed specifically for the elderly will be encouraged provided that they area accessible by public transport or a reasonable walking distance to community facilities such as shops, medical services, places of worship and public open space" The respondent also states an additional method of encouraging the provision of specialist housing for the elderly could be in the form of a development incentiveprivate sheltered housing could be given an enhanced planning status, similar to affordable housing, to encourage sufficient levels of delivery from the private sector.
-(330) The Council already has Policy BE7 which provides for "Proposals for new or extended care homes or supported accommodation provision" and recognises that there is a growing proportion of older people in the Borders.
+housing, to a limited number of small 'short term' sites will simply exacerbate the problem of affordable housing provision for the Council and will stall the deliverability of such accommodation which is recognised as being necessary. we maintain there is benefit in SBC having a more proactive approach to land identified in the existing development plan for future 'longer term' developmentsuch development can be implemented in a considered and comprehensive manner that will address significant infrastructure issues such as affordable housing provision.
+(297, 333) future.
+General Comment Demographic and Household Change The respondent is very concerned that the Scottish Borders Strategic Local Development Plan - MIR does not take the ageing demographic profile of the area into considerationprovision of owner occupied retirement living housing for the elderly will widen the housing choices for older persons within the Scottish Borderssuggested that a policy be introduced that positively supports the delivery of specialised accommodation for older people including sheltered housing.
+Appropriate wording might be: "Development proposals for accommodation designed specifically for the elderly will be encouraged provided that they area accessible by public transport or a reasonable walking distance to community facilities such The Council already has Policy BE7 which provides for "Proposals for new or extended care homes or supported accommodation provision" and recognises that there is a growing proportion of older people in the Borders.
 It is considered that it is outwith the scope of the Council to change the planning status of care homes, as we deal with these on a case by case basis through planning applications.
 However as part of the production of the proposed LDP a policy review is being undertaken and this will include examination of Policy BE7.
 No further action required.
-General Comment Housing Land Supply The respondent states the housing land supply position outlined in the SDP is The Council is aware of this requirement.
-It is recommended